LeTarrask/LeTarrask/uikit.md

 ### 3- Challenges:

 The challenges are to apply this knowledge int old projects.
-Project 1 so that it remembers how many times each storm image was shown; Project 2 so that it saves the player’s highest score (could do it, but would deprecate the game over situation); Project 5 so that it saves the current word and all the player’s entries to UserDefalts.
+Project 1 so that it remembers how many times each storm image was shown; Project 2 so that it saves the player’s highest score (could do it, but would deprecate the game over situation); Project 5 so that it saves the current word and all the player’s entries to UserDefaults.

+***

+### Milestone #5: Collection Views and SpriteKit
+let users take photos of things that interest them, add captions to them, then show those photos in a table view.
+(repo)[]

+## 1-  Techniques:
+- LazyVGrid
+- Showing a UIViewController in SwiftUI
+- Storing images and text in a JSON file using Codable to code and decode.

+## 2- Step-by-step:
+I did it with SwiftUI, so instead of rebuilding a UITableView, I did a LazyVGrid that holds the images.
+Used Codable to store data as JSON into the bundle.
+Having some trouble storing the images into the bundle and recovering it, debugged it.
+Had to do some array magic to allow user to update the description for the model, and all is working now.

 ***